Last modified on April 1st, 2024

 The children taking the magnesium supplements had improved impulsivity, inattention, hyperactivity, and opposition compared to the study participants just taking medicine alone.

-Studies show magnesium supplements can have promising benefits for reducing ADHD symptoms, especially if they have vitamin B6.
-Vitamin B6 on its own is good for mental health, and it also helps with the absorption of magnesium.
+Studies show magnesium supplements can have promising benefits for reducing ADHD symptoms, especially if they contain vitamin B6.
+Vitamin B6 is good for mental health and also helps with the absorption of magnesium.

 In one study, children were given 100 mg of magnesium plus vitamin B6 daily for one to six months.
 In every child, instability, attention at school, spasms, and physical aggression all improved.